emanueleluzzu/toon/README.md

 A brand new [TOON](https://github.com/toon-format/toon) (Token-Oriented Object Notation) library in C++11, mirroring the API of `json11`.
 TOON is designed specifically for LLM token efficiency, providing a compact yet human-readable format.

+A more complete project implementing TOON library can be found at [ctoon](https://github.com/MohammadRaziei/ctoon) from @MohammadRaziei.

 ## Key Features

 - **Token Efficiency**: Designed to minimize token consumption in LLM contexts.